Government and Foundation Grants

 Expense Transfer Requests and Audit Red Flags

-To comply with the cost allowability requirements of OMB Circular A-21, it is necessary to explain and justify transfers of charges into federal awards from other accounts.
+To comply with the cost allowability requirements, it is necessary to explain and justify transfers of charges into federal awards from other accounts.
 When cost transfer cannot be avoided, the following guidelines apply:

 - Explanation of cost transfer must be clearly stated and sufficient for an independent federal reviewer to conclude that it is appropriate